Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 The modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter about modding the game.
 You rock, fellows.

+To game-icons.net, because without it the mod probably would not have proper temporary icons for its relics.

 # Art Assets

 Working on it!